 When you set up your wallet, you are asked to note down the recovery seed.
 This is usually 12, 15 or 24 random string of words.

-Note: It’s also known as the seed key, recovery key, seed phrase, passphrase etc.
+Note: Seed is also known as the seed key, recovery key, seed phrase, passphrase etc.

 This seed is of utmost importance for the safety of your funds.
 It’s only by using this seed or the private key that you will be able to recover your Funds.
 Many users have underestimated this step while setting up a Lite wallet, and thus, they end up losing access to their Funds in the long run because of problems with the seed.